google/knative-gcp/docs/how-to/namespace-transition.md

    ```

    Next, for each broker that you have previously deployed, make sure it is
-   using the new BrokerCell Ingress.
+   using the new BrokerCell ingress.
 Below we show an example where we examine
-   the Broker `test-broker` from the namespace `example`.
+   the broker `test-broker` from the namespace `example`.

    ```shell script
    kubectl describe broker test-broker -n example